Affan007/AngularDashBoard/docs/contents/articles/001-getting-started/index.md

 ## What is BlurAdmin?

-Blur admin is Angular front-end Admin Dashboard template.
+KuBox is Angular front-end Admin Dashboard template.
 That means all data you can see on graphs, charts tables is hardcoded in Javascript.
 You can use any backend you want with it without limitations.

 ## How can it help me?